Ground Reports

 On 27 July, her marriage procession was being taken out in the town when it was pelted with stones near a mosque.
 Muslims concocted the reason for the attack as the procession playing music outside the mosque during the time of Iftar (breaking up of Roza fast).

 It was a lie because the baraat crossed the mosque much before the evening hours of Iftar.
-Rioters pelted stones at houses of Valmikis and even set their houses on fire.
+Rioters also pelted stones at houses of Valmikis and even set their houses on fire.
 Khan had instigated the crowd.

-In another incident that Khan tried to communalise to emerge as the biggest sympathiser of Muslims, one Bhure Ali and some people were accosted on their way and beaten up.
+Another incident that Khan tried to communalise to emerge as the biggest sympathiser of Muslims was this: One Bhure Ali and some people were accosted on their way and beaten up.
 Javed and his friends were held for the assault by police.
 However, Javed died in police custody.

 Khan led a campaign that Javed was killed by the police.
-Despite orders by administration, a juloos (funeral procession) was taken out of Javed.
+Despite orders by administration, a juloos (funeral procession) was taken out with Javed’s body.

 Meanwhile, following the attack on Valmikis, the community stopped cleaning the toilets of Muslim colony from 24 July onwards.
 In revenge, Muslims poisoned some pigs reared by Valmikis.
-Khan’s popularity among Muslims was rising.
+Khan’s popularity among the Muslims was rising.

 The trouble on 13 August was premeditated, brought out by the fact that two police complaints of communal nature were given by the Muslim community on the evening of 12 August.